JRMeyer/jrmeyer.github.io/_posts/2016-02-01-TensorFlow-Tutorial.markdown

 ### TensorFlow Ops

-Up until this point in the script, we've been dealing with what our data and model look like.
-That is, we have defined the tensors that hold the email data (feature and label matrices) as well as defined our regression weights and biases.
-None of these structures exist yet, only the instructions for building them.
+Up until this point, we have defined the different tensors which will hold important information.
+Specifically, we have defined (1) the tensors which hold the email data (feature and label matrices) as well as (2) the tensors which hold our regression weights and biases.

-Now, we will switch gears to work on the computations which will define our model and the evaluation of that model.
-In TensorFlow terms, these are called operations (or "ops" for short).
+Now we will switch gears to define the computations which will act upon those tensors.
+In TensorFlow terms, these computations are called operations (or "ops" for short).
 These ops will be the nodes in our computational graph.
 Ops take tensors as input and give back tensors as output.

-In the illustration below, the **green** nodes represent our TensorFlow placeholders, the **blue** nodes represent our TensorFlow variables, and the **pink** nodes represent our TensorFlow Ops.
+In the illustration below, the **green** nodes represent our TensorFlow placeholders (holding features and labels), the **blue** nodes represent our TensorFlow variables (holding weights and biases), and the **pink** nodes represent our TensorFlow Ops (operations on our tensors).

 <br>
 <br>